jameszu/NZPC-others/README.md

-# New Zealand Programming Contest & Other programming competitions
+# New Zealand Programming Contest <br> Other programming competitions

 2019 NZPC questions and some solutions